 Please see our full Annual Report and Accounts on our website for more details.
 If you want to support us and get involved in our work, please do not hesitate to get in touch.

 Penny Mason Director of Resources and Marketing

 Devon Wildlife Trust's income in 2019-20 Total £5,406,904

-Devon Wildlife Trust's expenditure in 2019-20 Total £4,369,391
+Total £4,369,391